Preparing and Filing Company Accounts

 An application can also be made to the Secretary of State for Trade and Industry

-to extend the time for laying and delivering company accounts if there is a
+to extend the time for laying and delivering if there is a

 very special reason for doing so.
 For example, if there has been an unforeseen event or circumstance

-which was outside the control of the company and its auditors.
+which was outside the control of the business and its auditors.
 This application

 of the extension required.

-8. What happens if the company accounts are delivered late?
+8. What happens if they are delivered late?

 There is an automatic civil penalty for late filing.
 The amount depends

-on how late the company accounts are and whether the company is private
+on how late they are and whether it is private

 or public.
 The latest fixed penalties are as follows: